 NCERT Solutions for Class 8 English Unit 3 Poem – Macavity: The Mystery Cat is provided here at BYJU’S for Class 8 students.
 The NCERT Solutions of Class 8 are solved by our panel of expert teachers, according to the latest CBSE rules.
 This unit has a poem “Macavity: The Mystery Cat”, which mentions the mysterious qualities of a cat, Macavity who has broken almost every human law.
 Mysteriously, he escapes from the crime scene every time.

 Students can access and download the NCERT Solutions link given below, which has been solved as per the latest CBSE English curriculum.
 To know more, you can check the NCERT Solutions for Class 8 English here and explore the different chapters with great interest.

-Access answers to NCERT Solutions for Class 8 English Unit 3 Poem – Macavity: The Mystery Cat here
+Access Answers to NCERT Class 8 English Unit 3 Poem – Macavity: The Mystery Cat

 Macavity: The Mystery Cat

 (i) Is Macavity a cat really?

 - Macavity, a mysterious character is not a cat in reality.

 - Macavity is a fictional character which is a figment of the poet’s imagination who believes that the cat’s actions resemble that of a law-defying criminal.
 He is a trickster who never gets caught by the Scotland Yard Police.

 (i) A master criminal is one who ___________________